leonmavr/chip-8/README.md

 ```
 The emulator uses 3 threads in total.
 More detailed comments on how the fetch-
 decode-execute cycle works are found in the source file `chip8.cpp`.
-Instructions are implemented in a near but non-optimised way but it suffices
+Instructions are implemented in a neat but non-optimised instruction table.
-since we typically run on a 500 to 2000 instruction per second clock.
-More
+This suffices since we typically run on a 300 to 2000 instruction per second
-comprehensive techninal resources are found in the reference section.
+clock.
+More comprehensive techninal resources are found in the reference
+section.

 # 5. Improvements/fixed issues